 The Guild of Master Craftsmen take security very seriously particularly where it effects the Guild members and their clients.

-We take one example of a conciliation case where a scam left our member and his client out of pocket, to the value, more than £3,000.00.
+We have an example of a case where a scam cost our member and his client over £3,000.

 This particular scam is known as a payment redirection scam.